Matching 2D Patterns

 The simple maze program is executed like this:

-2. If there is such a place, replace it with [WAW] and repeat step 1.
+occurs. - If there is such a place, replace it with

-This means we need some way to find a random occurrence of the pattern [WBB].
+This means we need some way to find a random occurrence of the pattern [WBB]

-The naive solution is to search the whole grid, check every three cells in a row to see if they are [WBB], and build a list of every occurrence.
+, and build a list of every occurrence.
 Then, we can randomly sample from that list.
 But that’s terrible!
 We don’t want to search the whole grid on every step; that won’t scale well to big grids.

 Fortunately, we don’t have to.
 On each step, only a small part of the grid changes — we only need to check around that part to see if the change made or broke any matches of the pattern.
 All of the other matches which we already knew about from the previous step are still valid.
 So what we want is a data structure which stores where those matches are, and an algorithm for updating it when the grid changes.